-We have 2 female therapists from Japan with full Australian qualifications in our clinic who consistently receive high recommendations for the quality of their massage.
-Our Japanese remedial massage therapists are registered for HICAPS and so you can get your private health insurance rebates instantly on our HICAPS machine.
+We have 2 female therapists with full Australian qualifications in our clinic who consistently receive high recommendations for the quality of their massage.
+Our high quality remedial massage therapists are registered for HICAPS and so you can get your private health insurance rebates instantly on our HICAPS machine.

 Regular remedial massage therapy is beneficial for maintaining the wellness of the body and working towards optimal health.

 Remedial massage uses specific techniques to stretch and lengthen connective tissue and muscles, reduces pain and discomfort, bringing wellness and a sense of relaxation and mobility to the client.

 In remedial massage therapy, the best practitioners are trained to perform a treatment using not only observation and assessment skills but also tactile feeling hands skills to direct the individual treatment for a client.

 Modern studies have shown that remedial massage can be used to assist a variety of disorders including:

 - chronic pain